juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-images.md

 ### Listing custom images

-Navigate to the desired environment and click on it.
+1. Navigate to the desired environment and click on the entry.
 The *Edge compute* page will appear.
-Click on the *Images* item on the left.
-The *Images* screen will appear, listing all available images.
-Custom OS images will appear at the bottom.
+1. Click on the *Images* item on the left.
+1. The *Images* screen will appear, listing all available images.
+   - The list is sorted with custom OS images at the bottom.
 The names of custom images will appear in the format `environment/family:tag`.
+   - The filter buttons at the top of the page allow you to select which images to display.

 ### Deploying from a custom OS image